 - --Course Related Content Group: Ballet

 - --AA/AS General Education: AA/AS E

 - --Transfers to both UC/CSU

-- --IGETC Area(s): N/A

-- --CSU Area(s): N/A

 Intermediate Tap Dance

 This course facilitates the development of tap dance technique beyond a beginning level.
 Increased dance proficiency is gained specific to the analysis and practice of syncopated and swing rhythms within extended combinations and improvisations.
 Intermediate vocabulary is utilized and the historical and cultural context of tap dance is discussed.